NBRET-TOUCH-WASH/arithmancy/__prep/docs/misc/ideas.md

 > __[ADJECTIVE DICT]__ `{"noun":"rot", "adjective":"rotten"}`<br>
 > __[ENCOUNTER TEXT]__ You encounter a *rotten* skeleton!<br>
 > __[EXAMINATION TEXT]__ You take a close look at the Spoopy skeleton... they smell like *rot*!

+&nbsp;

+### Easter eggs

+Each skeleton enemy has a very low probability of __being named "Mr. Bones"__, "Mr. Skeltal" or something of the such